 Death is, by default, unwelcome.
 Most demises triggered by the natural world are relatively uneventful, but nature can be cruel and spectacularly gruesome from time to time, providing science with the unenviable task of picking apart how these deaths occurred, step-by-step.

-Here’s a selection of five truly awful, messy, accidental ways to hurtle into oblivion, and the gut-wrenching science behind them.
+Here’s a selection of five truly awful, messy, accidental and somewhat rapid ways to hurtle into oblivion, and the gut-wrenching science behind them.
 If you’ve not got a strong stomach, then abandon hope, all ye who enter here.
-Most of these are, rather curiously, relatively painless for the victims - but they'd be rather awful to accidentally observe.
+Most of these are relatively painless for the victims - but they'd be rather awful to accidentally observe.

 1 – The Missing Skulls of Ancient Rome

 Death by pyroclastic flow – or its less dense, gas-rich cousin, the pyroclastic surge – isn’t a pleasant way to go.
 Although most people’s minds jump to Pompeii and Herculaneum in the year 79 CE, these hazards are quite obviously not a thing of the past.
 Travelling at typical speeds of 80 kilometers (50 miles) per hour, but possibly far faster than that, their superheated mixture of gases, lava blebs, and debris can reach temperatures as high as 1,000°C (1,830 °F) and will indiscriminately annihilate anything in their path.

 When these hellish density currents blasted across the rooftops and through the streets, they flash-fried anyone that they engulfed.
 The skin was instantly cooked, and the victims died of extreme heat shock, freezing them in a pugilistic pose – a coiled-up “instant rigor mortis” – as their muscles suddenly contracted.
 Any (un)lucky few that made it through the thermal annihilation stage likely suffocated under the toxic volcanic gas and ash.